Free Speech Movement: December 2, 1964 sit-in

 On December 2, between 1,500 and 4,000 students went into Sproul Hall as a last resort in order to re-open negotiations with the administration on the subject of restrictions on political speech and action on campus.
-Among other grievances was the fact that four of their leaders were being singled out for punishment.
+Among other grievances was that four of their leaders were being singled out for punishment.
 The demonstration was orderly; students studied, watched movies, and sang folk songs.
 Joan Baez was there to lead in the singing, as well as lend moral support.
 "Freedom classes" were held by teaching assistants on one floor, and a special Channukah service took place in the main lobby.
 On the steps of Sproul Hall, Mario Savio gave a famous speech: